emacs-mirror/emacs/mps/manual/source/topic/root.rst

     ``count`` is the number of tagged references in the vector.

     ``mask`` is a :term:`bitmask` whose set bits specify the location of the :term:`tag`.

-References are assumed to have a tag of zero: any value in the vector with a non-zero tag is ignored.
+    ``pattern`` is a the value of the tag that indicates that the value in the vector is a reference.
+Any value in the vector with a tag that does not match the pattern is ignored.

     Returns :c:macro:`MPS_RES_OK` if the root was registered successfully, :c:macro:`MPS_RES_MEMORY` if the new root